NilsPlaehn/bSSFP-Getting-the-phase-consistent/README.md

 bSSFP signal generation in dependent on the coordinate system handedness and the phase description definition.

+6) "BlochSImulation_Acetone_Water.m"

+Includes a simulation code based on Bloch equation for the iterative simulation of the same profile shapes as a possible alternative.

 ***********
 Experimental data and additional code can be found on the following public repository: